aplosdev/aplos/README.md

 deno task dev
 ```

-That is enough for a complete site.
-Add Markdown files to `content/`; folders
-become routes and `index.md` becomes the folder homepage.
-You can check the next
-steps by looking at the [Guide](https://aplos.gxbs.dev/guide/).
+That's actually all you need to know for a basic starter.
+If you would like to learn more you can look Steno's [Guide](https://aplos.gxbs.dev/guide/).

-## A practical configuration
+## Configuration

 Everything is optional except Steno's normal site metadata: